Bozhidar-A/agro_calc/README.md

 ## 🚀 Deployment

-The app auto-deploys to Kubernetes when pushing to the `release` branch:
+The app auto-deploys to builds a new Docker image when pushing to the `release` branch:

 1. Tests run automatically
 2. Docker image builds and pushes to GHCR
 3. Tagged with both `latest` and short commit SHA
-4. Kubernetes pulls and deploys the new image

 ## 🤝 Contributing